PrefectHQ/prefect-demos/flows/aws/interactive-workflow/README.md

 # Interactive Workflow Demo with Prefect

 This repository demonstrates the integration of Prefect with interactive workflows, aiming to provide a hands-on example for orchestrating complex data pipelines interactively.
 It showcases how to leverage Prefect's powerful scheduling, execution, and management capabilities to build efficient and scalable data workflows.
+Prefect allows for dynamic data cleaning and kicking off jobs based on human involvement.
+This repo can be great for folks looking to add in more QA steps to their pre-existing pipelines.

 ## Overview